percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 MySQL should startup correctly, and replication should resume from the master.

+**Remove the Percona Server package and replace it with PXC.
+Restart mysql and verify the slave still works properly**

 Configure node3 as a 1 node cluster
 ------------------------------------

 At this point node3 is running PXC, but none of the cluster configuration has been done.
 Therefore, it is acting simply as a regular MySQL slave.
 We will now add Galera configuration to the node to register it as a cluster (of 1).

-*Configure node3 with the appropriate wsrep settings in /etc/my.cnf and restart mysql*
+**Configure node3 with the appropriate wsrep settings in /etc/my.cnf and restart mysql**

 Make node3:/etc/my.cnf look like this::